Deinfluencing You: 6 Sexual Wellness and Pleasure Products You Do Not Need

 • “We will each put $x into the joint account when we get paid each month.
 This money is for bills, groceries and household expenses but not for fun or discretionary spending.”

-• “We will each contribute $x to a shared savings account and this money is not to be touched unless we both agree to do so.”
+• “We will each contribute $x to a shared savings account.
+This money is not to be touched unless we both agree to do so.”

 • “Money from our shared account is not to be used for dates, gifts, or activities with other partners.”